ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 - [[= product_name_headless =]] offers a complete PHP API to extend the ways to access content.
 - A design engine and a view controller offer to create plain text content views (such as HTML, JSON, XML, CSS, JS, CSV, or Markdown), and to factorize those views by using theme cascades.
-  This design engine is used in the Back Office which is equally extendable.
+  This design engine is used in the back office which is equally extendable.
 - Multichannel, content can be accessed through several channel configurations, such as the domain name it replies to, the sub-part of the content tree it starts from, the users rights, or the design theme.
-  The Back Office itself is such a channel.
+  The back office itself is such a channel.
 - Multi-repository, the same platform can use separate databases if data isolation is needed between channel groups.

 ### Advanced features

-On top of this strong core, [[= product_name_headless =]] brings tools to increase user experience, from final front users to Back Office contributors.
+On top of this strong core, [[= product_name_headless =]] brings tools to increase user experience, from final front users to back office contributors.

 #### Complete DXP